-- 1. Compensation is only possible for exam components of the first course year and only within the competence domain 'Biomedical Expert'. - 2.
-Compensation is only possible for a final mark \geq 4.5 and \leq 5.4. - 3.
-Compensation within the competence domains of 'Biomedical Expert' is only possible if the student has already obtained all of the credits in the other three competence domains. - 4.
-The final mark of one course exam within the competence domain of 'Biomedical Expert' in the first course year can be compensated if the sum of the final marks obtained is at least 22 or higher. - 5.
+- The option for compensation is indicated in Article 5.12 of the Education and Examination Regulations. - 2.
+Compensation is only possible for exam components of the first course year and only within the competence domain 'Biomedical Expert'. - 3.
+Compensation is only possible for a final mark \geq 4.5 and \leq 5.4. - 4.
+Compensation within the competence domains of 'Biomedical Expert' is only possible if the student has already obtained all of the credits in the other three competence domains. - 5.
+The final mark of one course exam within the competence domain of 'Biomedical Expert' in the first course year can be compensated if the average of the final marks for all course exams in the competence 'Biomedical Expert, is at least 5.5. - 6.
 The compensation rule can be requested by the student either at the end of Year 1, or at the time that all resit options for that course have taken place.
 An approved compensation request cannot be revoked.
 The original (compensated) mark remains unaltered and will be listed on the results sheet as 'compensated'.